Michael Derrick Hudson: Yi-Fen Chou and Best American Poetry

 The publishing of Alexie's comment and Hudson's contributor note ignited a heated debate online, in the media, and amongst the literary world.
 In a roundtable discussion sponsored by the PEN American Center, Korean-American poet, author and editor Alexander Chee stated that Hudson has not been asked to offer proof (nor is proof available) to support his claim that the poem had been rejected 40 times under his own name.
 Chee said "the only reason I can think no one has made him prove it is that he is a white man, and when white men in America say they are discriminated against, people just say 'oh, ok', and do not ask them to prove it.
 Meanwhile, this case will be thrust at us as the sign that we are lying whenever we claim we're discriminated against".
+This statement was widely regarded as an example of anti-White racism.
 According to Megan Garber, writing in The Atlantic, Hudson intended to make a point about "identity politics in the machinations of the American literary establishment, perhaps about the plight of the white man as an outgrowth of those politics—he also did it, it seems, as a matter of expediency: A pseudonym seemed to be the only way he could get this particular poem published."
 Writing for Rumpus, Brian Spears characterized Hudson's use of a Chinese pen name to be "yellowface", and said "even in the creative world, for all our reputation as an open liberal stronghold, straight white male is the default against which all other writing is contrasted".
 Further, Spears opined that a white male adopting the name of a marginalized minority is an act that is both crass and offensive.
 Slate writer Katy Waldman described Hudson's submission as an unethical "attempt to game the poetry submission system" that "reap(ed) the benefits of affirmative action".
 Waldman characterizes the poem as "a poetry of grievance, and if flecks of self-mocking humor soften its despair, I'd argue that it's still slightly more interesting coming from a Chinese American writer than a white one".
 However, Waldman asks whether "Hudson's immoral gambit exposed a flaw in the literary ecosystem?
 Why should a poem be rejected under one name and accepted under another."
 Rod Dreher, writing in The American Conservative said that the poetry community "cannot have it both ways"—in seeking diversity as a chief criterion, it will sacrifice merit and fairness.